Skip to content

 How to generate a random alpha-numeric string

-To generate a random alpha-numeric string in Java, you can use the Random class and the nextInt and nextBoolean methods to generate random characters and append them to a StringBuilder.
+To generate a random alpha-numeric string in Java, you can use the Random class to select characters from a combined pool of digits and letters, then append them to a StringBuilder.
 Here's an example of how you might do this:

 // Set the length of the string